Blockade actions on the Datteln-Hamm Canal take a stand against colonial exploitation through hard coal mining

 In Germany, hard coal is used to produce fossil electricity.
 The import of coal from Colombia was recently boosted in the wake of the Ukrainian war and with the end of hard coal imports from Russia.

-Juan Pablo Gutierrez, a delegate from the indigenous Yukpa who was involved in the action, sharply criticizes the German government's actions: “The federal government responded to the energy crisis along colonial lines.
-Corporations in the Global North are reaping the fat profits.
-The people in the mining areas pay with their health and their lives.
-We demand that the German government finally stop its murderous policy.”
+Juan Pablo Gutierrez, a delegate from the indigenous Yukpa who was involved in the action, sharply criticizes the German government's actions: "The German government has reacted to the energy crisis in a colonial manner.
+Corporations in the Global North are raking in the huge profits.
+People in the mining areas are paying with their health and their lives.
+We are calling on the German government to put a final stop to its murderous policies."

 Activists from Lützi leben, Ende Gelände, Last Generation, Sugar in the Tank, AusgeCO2hlt, Kappen met Kolen (Netherlands), Aufbaumen, Mujeres Guerreras (Colombia) and Somos Yukpa (Colombia) took part in the protest.

-Goes to the broad action alliance Carla Rochel, press spokesperson from the Last Generation: “Every day that hard coal continues to be mined and burned, the climate catastrophe destroys the livelihoods of people and animals.
-With today's action we have proven that together we can send an effective signal.
-We will always counter fundamental and human rights violations, exploitation and destruction with global solidarity and resolute disobedience.”
+Goes to the broad action alliance Carla Rochel, press spokesperson from the Last Generation: "Every day that hard coal continues to be mined and burned, the climate catastrophe destroys the livelihoods of humans and animals.
+With today's action, we have proven that together we can send an effective message.
+We will always oppose fundamental and human rights violations, exploitation and destruction with global solidarity and determined disobedience."

 Contact and further information: